AlexisLeChapelain/Predictive-Maintenance-Auto-Encoder/README.md

-rd-cookiecutter-datascience-template
+TS-Anomalies
 ==============================

-A short description of the project.
+A detector of anomalies in time series based on deep learning.

-Project Organization
+Project Organization (based on RD cookie-cutter)
 ------------

     ├── LICENSE